JeffyCN/mirrors/docs/Rockchip_FAQ_RGA_EN.md

 **Q2.5：**Does the RGA have alignment requirements?

 **A2.5：**Different formats have different alignment requirements，the RGA hardware itself fetches the data of each line of the image in a word aligned manner，that is 4 bytes/32 bits.
 For example, the RGBA format itself has a single pixel storage size of 32 bit (4 × 8bit), so there is no alignment requirement.
 RGB565 format storage size is 16 bit (5bit + 6bit + 5bit), so it needs 2 alignment; RGB888 format storage size is 24 bit (3 × 8bit), so the format needs 4 alignment to meet the 32bit fetching requirement of RGA hardware; YUV format storage is relatively special, its own alignment requirement needs 2 alignment, Y channel single pixel storage size is 8bit, so YUV format needs 4 alignment to meet the 32bit fetching requirement of RGA hardware.
 UV channel according to 420/422 to determine the storage size of each four pixels, so the YUV format Y channel needs 4 alignment to meet the RGA hardware fetching requirements, then the YUV format needs 4 alignment; other unmentioned format alignment requirements are similar in principle.
 Note that the alignment in the question refers to the alignment requirements of width stride, the actual width and height of YUV format itself, offset due to the characteristics of the format itself is also required 2 alignment.
-See the RGA_API_Instruction_EN, "Overview" - "Image Format Alignment Instructions" for specific alignment restrictions.
+See the Rockchip_Developer_Guide_RGA_EN, "Overview" - "Image Format Alignment Instructions" for specific alignment restrictions.